ArekCzarnik/Uthenga/README.md

 # Overview
-Uthenga is in an early state (release 0.1).
+Uthenga is in an very early state (release 0.1).

 The goal of Uthenga is to be a fast message bus for user interaction of data between multiple devices: